icycoldveins/sky-climb-goat/README.md

 ## 🙏 Credits

-Inspired by classic vertical jumping games like Doodle Jump and Go Go Goat.
+Inspired by the mobile game Go Go Goat and classic vertical jumping games.

 ---